Strong almost finiteness: The Short Cycle Theorem

 We call the graph $G$\textbf{ strongly F\o lner hyperfinite} if for any $\eps>0$ there exist $r\geq 1$ and a Borel probability measure $\nu$ on the compact space $P_G(\eps,r)$ such that for any vertex $x\in V(G)$

-where $\tilde{\cP}$ denotes the set of vertices contained in the elements of the packing $\cP$. \begin{proposition} If the graph $G\in\grd$ is of Property A and is uniformly F\o lner, then $G$ is strongly F\o lner hyperfinite. \end{proposition} \proof Fix $\eps>0$.
+where $\tilde{\cP}$ denotes the set of vertices contained in the elements of the packing $\cP$. \begin{proposition} If the graph $G\in\grd$ is of Property A and is setwise F\o lner, then $G$ is strongly F\o lner hyperfinite. \end{proposition} \proof Fix $\eps>0$.
 Let $k>0$ be an integer such that for any finite set $L\subset V(G)$ there exists an $\epsilon$-F\o lner set $H$ such that $L\subset H \subset B_k(L)$.
-Also, let $R_{k+1}$ be the size of the largest $k+1$-ball in $V(G)$ and $l>0$ be an integer such that there exists a Borel probability measure $\mu$ on the compact space $\Sep(G,l)$ of $l$-separators such that for any $x\in V(G)$:
+Also, let $R_{k+1}$ be the size of the largest $k+1$-ball in $V(G)$.
+By Theorem \ref{longcycle}, we have an integer $l>0$ such that there exists a Borel probability measure $\mu$ on the compact space $\Sep(G,l)$ of $l$-separators such that for any $x\in V(G)$:

 Then, for any $x\in V(G)$:

 We define the map $\Theta:\Sep(G,l)\to \Sep(G,l)$ by $\Theta(Y)=B_{k+1}(Y)$.
 Clearly, $\Theta$ is continuous.
 Now, let $Y$ be an $l$-separator such that if we delete $Y$ together with all the incident edges, the remaining components are $\{J^Y_i\}^\infty_{i=1}, |V(J^Y_i)|\leq l\,.$